Where to Donate Unwanted Items Before You Move

 Things That Some Donation Sites May Not Accept

-Every organization has its own policy regarding the donations they accept.
-Make sure to check that information on their websites before counting on them to take those stuff away.
-Because you might have to bring it to your new home or throw it away, after all.
+Just like cross-country movers such as Flat Price Auto Transport and Moving have items they won’t move, every charity organization has its own policy regarding the donations they accept.
+So, make sure to check that information on their websites before counting on them to take that stuff away.
+After all, the last thing you’d want to do is bring it all the way to the new home only to throw it away.
+Here are a few things most charities don’t accept:

 Get a guaranteed price